Alpine Inns | Guided Trail Runs | Mindful Running | Mountains | Meadows | Gondolas

 The retreat package included double occupancy rooms (two beds) in three- and four-star hotels.
 All of the hotels include private bathrooms, free wifi, on-site restaurants and other amenities.
 You may request a roommate (if you are traveling with a friend), otherwise we will pair you with another solo traveler.
 We spend two nights in each hotel, and rotate roommate assignments.

 How should I plan my travel?

-Included in the retreat package is transportation for the group from the Venice Marco Polo Airport departing at 12 p.m. on July 9 (Day 1 of the retreat).
-Therefore, please schedule a flight that arrives the morning of July 9th or earlier.
+Included in the retreat package is transportation for the group from the Venice Marco Polo Airport departing at 12 p.m. on Day 1 of the retreat.
+Therefore, please schedule a flight that arrives the morning of Day 1 or the day before.